-Did you know that schools and school districts all across the world are beginning to unlock the power of the Orton-Gillingham reading approach?
-No longer is it being used as a one-on-one or RTI program for at-risk students, but it is also being used in general education classrooms all over the world.
+Did you know that schools and school districts all across the country are beginning to unlock the power of the Orton-Gillingham reading approach?
+No longer is it being used as a one-on-one or RTI program for at-risk students, but it is also being used in general education classrooms for all kids.
 All children in school benefit from an Orton-Gillingham classroom instruction.
 On today’s post I will share tips for teachers and schools on how to implement Orton-Gillingham in the classrooms and schools.

 The PRIDE Reading Program is the perfect option for schools and districts to implement the Orton-Gillingham approach.
 It can be used in a variety of educational settings, including both in the regular and special education classrooms and also in both private and public schools.
 There is no additional and costly training involved.
-Because the program is so heavily scripted out and comes with an online training section, teachers can easily become trained in Orton-Gillingham using the PRIDE Reading Program in small groups of 3-5 students.
-Here are some options that seem to work well with many schools using our program around the world:
+Because the program is so heavily scripted out and comes with an online training section, teachers can easily become trained in Orton-Gillingham using the PRIDE Reading Program.
+It is also very affordable for schools to use.

+Here are some options that seem to work well with many schools using the PRIDE Reading Program:

 Let’s use a 1st grade classroom at any school as an example:

 1. First, each student in 1st grade is given the Level Placement and then placed into a group according to skill level not grade level.

 2. Then, the 1st grade teachers determine who will be teaching which PRIDE level.
 For example: Ms. Smith in Rm #21 teaches Level 1, Ms. Keen in Rm # 43 teaches Level 2, Ms. Adams in Rm #10 teaches Level 3, etc.